Play this article via Text To Speech

 LTH – Long Term Hold

-Storing stocks of products to be sold at a later date.
+LTH is storing stocks of products to be sold at a later date.
 For example, storing unsold Christmas lights in late December to be sold starting in October or November the following year.

 LTL – Less-Than-Truckload